Stochastic flows and Poisson representations for the block masses of the $\Lambda$-coalescent with dust : moment asymptotics and large deviation estimates: The stochastic flow framework

 In other words, each jumping time $s \in J_N$ yields a merger event for some trajectories of the flow $Y$.
-The following proposition shows the important property that mergers of trajectories of the flow $Y$ cannot occur continuously but only at jumping time $s \in J_N$. \begin{prop} Assume that \eqref{integassumption} holds true.
-We have
+The following proposition, proved in Appendix \ref{sectionnocontmergers}, shows the important property that mergers of trajectories of the flow $Y$ cannot occur continuously but only at jumping time $s \in J_N$. \begin{prop} Assume that \eqref{integassumption} holds true.
+Almost surely, two distinct trajectories $Y_{0,t}(y_1)$ and $Y_{0,t}(y_2)$ can only merge at a jumping time $s \in J_N$, and only if $y_1$ and $y_2$ both belong to $Y_{0,s-}^{-1}(I_{r,u})$ for some atom $(s,r,u) \in N$.
+More precisely,